South Korea, US set for new collaboration to deter North's nuclear threat

 By Trevor Hunnicutt, Steve Holland and David Brunnstrom

-WASHINGTON, April 26 (Reuters) - President Joe Biden and South Korean leader Yoon Suk Yeol are expected to agree on Wednesday to deepen collaboration meant to deter nuclear escalation by North Korea amid heightened anxiety about its growing arsenal of missiles and bombs, U.S. officials said.
+WASHINGTON, April 26 (Reuters) - U.S. President Joe Biden and South Korean leader Yoon Suk Yeol are expected to agree on Wednesday to deepen collaboration to deter nuclear escalation by North Korea amid anxiety about its growing arsenal of missiles and bombs, U.S. officials said.

 Besides the pomp and pageantry the White House has scheduled, the two allies are using the first formal state visit by a South Korean leader in more than a decade to send a warning to North Korean leader Kim Jong Un.